 The University of Washington has a long history of working to address accessibility issues related to technology.
 For a list of activities and accomplishments, see our IT Accessibility Milestones page.

-Current efforts build on these earlier efforts.
-Following is a roadmap of goals and activities for addressing the procurement, development, and use of accessible new and existing information technologies.
+Current efforts build on previous accomplishments.
+Following are priority objectives and activities for addressing the procurement, development, and use of accessible new and existing information technologies.
 This is a living document and is continually revised based on changes in technology and evolving needs and priorities.
-Guidance for setting priorities comes from the IT Accessibility Task Force.
+Current prioritized work comes from the most current annual report published by the IT Accessibility Task Force.
 The work is accomplished under the leadership of UW-IT Accessible Technology Services in collaboration with campus units and IT Accessibility Liaisons.

 - Offer professional development opportunities as outlined on the Training Opportunities page.
 Continue to promote and expand on these offerings to educate greater numbers of UW staff and faculty at levels appropriate to their role at the university.